rbind/apreshill/content/project/ohsu-biostats/index.md

 ---
 title: Introduction to Data Wrangling, Analysis, & Communication
 authors: [alison]
-summary: A 12-week introduction to how to gain and communicate insights from biomedical data
+summary: A 12-week introductory course that teaches students how to gain and communicate insights from biomedical data
 tags:
 - course
 - tidyverse